 After you have created the server container, you need to deploy a tagging server.
 Note: To return to this point later on, click your container ID in the top bar or navigate to the Admin tab > Container Settings > Set up your tagging server.

 You can choose one of the following deployment options:

-- Automatic provisioning (recommended): If you choose to Automatically provision tagging server, Google Tag Manager sets up a new GCP project and an App Engine tagging server for you.
-If you want to use an existing GCP project, follow the App Engine setup guide.
+- Automatic provisioning (recommended): If you choose to Automatically provision tagging server, Google Tag Manager sets up a new GCP project and a Cloud Run tagging server for you.
+If you want to use an existing GCP project, follow the Cloud Run setup guide.

 - Manual provisioning on non-Google infrastructure: If you want to use your own server solution, follow the steps in the manual setup guide.

 The new tagging server has a default URL on

 uc.a.run.app.
 To improve cookie privacy and durability,

 point a subdomain of your website to the tagging server.